Horse riding at the County Beach (Follet’s Beach)

 Free to use.
 Free to park.

-Surfside Jetty Park (county)
+Surfside Jetty Park (County park)

 Free to use.
 There are picnic tables to use, so bring a picnic.
 I believe there is a place to swim.
 It was raining hard, and everyone was running to their cars.
 When you’re at the coast, you can expect rain anytime!